iyildirim/efficient_inverse_graphics/README.md

-# efficient_inverse_graphics
+# Efficient Inverse Graphics
 Efficiently inverting a probabilistic graphics program using a recognition model.

-It will include the model implementation, neural analyses, and behavioral experiments.
+Code coming soon, which will include the models, neural analyses, and behavioral experiments.